If you don’t like jokes.

 But I was deeply hurt that someone would try to ruin my career and cost me my job, over humor on a hobby website, a site that simply hopes to help and provide information to people.

-I also collect positive comments sent by email, but I don’t publish them.
+I also collect positive comments sent by email.
 I just save them in case I ever need to defend myself, to show the majority of women are appreciative of my website.

 My website shows my name and email address and cellphone number on the bottom of every page.
 If you want to send some negative feedback, I would appreciate it if you would contact me first.
 As my website grows in traffic volumes, there may be pages that you encounter, that were never shown to real people before.
 Google can be like that.